LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 -------------

 UDFs can override :meth:`~libertem.udf.UDF.get_preferred_input_dtype` to indicate a "lowest common denominator" compatible dtype.
 The actual input dtype is determined by combining the indicated preferred dtype with the input dataset's native dtype using :func:`numpy.result_type`.
 The default preferred dtype is :attr:`numpy.float32`.
-Returning :code:`bool` will usually switch to the dataset's native dtype.
+Returning :attr:`UDF.USE_NATIVE_DTYPE`, which is currently identical to :code:`numpy.bool`, will switch to the dataset's native dtype since :code:`numpy.bool` behaves as a neutral element in :func:`numpy.result_type`.

 If an UDF requires a specific dtype rather than only preferring it, it should override this method and additionally check the actual input type, throw an